 Grow closer to Winnipeg as you embrace our past and celebrate our future.

-The tourism sector in Winnipeg employs more than 39,000 people at approximately 3,100 establishments.
+The tourism sector in Winnipeg employs more than 43,000 people at approximately 3,300 establishments.
 This includes a mixture of small, medium and large local, national and international businesses and not-for-profit organizations.
-Tourism spending supports more than 11,000 tourism-related jobs.
 The sector is represented by seasonal and year-round operations, dining establishments, bed and breakfasts, hotels, outfitters, outdoor adventures, tour operators, eco-tourism, festivals, museums, cultural events, casinos, performing arts, spectator sports, amusement parks and heritage sites.

 Top attractions include the Exchange District National Historic Site of Canada; The Manitoba Museum, featuring natural and cultural exhibits; the Royal Canadian Mint; Assiniboine Park; St. Boniface; and The Forks National Historic Site of Canada, featuring a food market, independent merchants, green space, a concert stage and historical interpretations of the site.
 Winnipeg is also home to one of the best collections of turn-of-the-century buildings in North America.